Slow weight gain | breastfedbabies

 - less than six wet nappies a day

-- dirty nappies that are dark and dry (after the first four days, breastfed babies usually have mustard coloured soft, runny stools)
+- dirty nappies that are dark and dry (after the first four days, breastfed babies usually have at least two mustard coloured soft, runny stools each day)

 Solving the problem

-- Ask your midwife, health visitor or a breastfeeding counsellor to watch you feeding and check your baby’s positioning and attachment.
+- Ask your midwife, health visitor or a breastfeeding counsellor to carry out a feeding assessment and check your baby’s positioning and attachment.

 - Offer your baby breastfeeds frequently (at least 8-10 times a day) and let him feed for as long as he wants.
 If your baby tends to fall asleep at the breast, feed him in skin-to-skin contact and switch breasts during the feed to keep him awake and to encourage your milk supply.